 All information disclosed on this page is not from anyone at All Points Tile & Slate.
-All info came from Jaguar Roofing.
+All the info came from Jaguar Roofing.
 All Points Tile & Slate is not taking credit for any of the following information.
 We are also not responsible for anything that is claimed to be true from the above websites listed.

 Concrete tiles are one of Australia’s most popular roofing materials.
 They offer value for money and a wide choice of colors.
 Clay tiles have been used for thousands of years and offer natural durability in both color and quality.
 Made to Australian Standards, clay and concrete tiles are manufactured to withstand harsh climatic conditions and marine environments.
 All roof tiles manufactured to AS2049 are salt-safe and frost resistant, making them suitable for any location, including coastal areas.
 Are roof tiles more durable than other roofing options?
 Tiles outlast most other roofing options.
 Roof tile manufacturers generally offer warranties of 50 years, while some metal roofing products are only covered by warranty for 30 years.

 Clay and concrete roof tiles offer more resistance to wind suction than lighter weight materials such as metal sheeting.
 When damage is sustained during a storm, you only need to replace the individual damaged tiles.
 When a metal roof is damaged, entire sheets need to be replaced, which makes for a more costly repair bill.

 The density of tiles helps reduce external sound, such as aircraft and road noise and particularly rain and hail.
 A tiled roof has a sound reduction potential of 30 decibels compared to only 12 decibels for steel sheeting.
 Also, tiled roofs won’t creak and groan in reaction to changing temperatures.

 Concrete or Clay roof tiles are ideal for coastal regions as most products are suitable for marine environments and their high salt content.
 In the absence of rain, metal roofing requires frequent hosing down in high salt concentration areas, which can pose difficulties with water restrictions.